nikita/craigslist-monitor/README.md

 # craiglist-monitor

-Monitor for new items from keywords
+Monitor for new items on craigslist from keyword(s)